Background

 Or if you are not challenging, if you're not critical, if you're submissive and obedient, the narcissist disdains your dependency and emotionality.
 He holds you in contempt.

 So you can't win.
-You are either an enemy to be eradicated and destroyed and obliterated and ruined, or you're a non-entity, an amoeba-like creature with no boundaries, with no spine, with no identity.
-We're the only non-contempt.
+You are either an enemy to be eradicated and destroyed and obliterated and ruined, or you're a non-entity, an amoeba-like creature with no boundaries, with no spine, with no identity, worthy only of contempt.

 So there's no viable, long-term strategy to surviving the shared fantasy.
 The evaluation and discard are built-in features of the shared fantasy.
 There's nothing you can do about it.